-Our nation’s economic vitality and well-being require an enhanced and coordinated scientific effort to understand the fundamental structures, functions, processes, and natural and human interactions that shape marine ecosystems and the services they provide.
+Managing our nation’s marine resources depends on coordinated scientific effort to understand and provide advice regarding the fundamental structures, functions, processes, and natural and human interactions that shape marine ecosystems and the services they provide.
+To accomplish this objective, our science programs include the following key components:

-We work to improve our understanding of environmental impacts on living marine resources and use that information to improve stock assessments, ecosystem assessments, and ecosystem-based approaches to fisheries management.
+This is a research program aimed at improving our understanding of environmental impacts on living marine resources.
+It applies that information to improve stock assessments, ecosystem assessments, and ecosystem-based approaches to fisheries management.

 Learn more about Fisheries and the Environment